Australian International Airshow: 2009

 The 2009 air show was held from 10 to 15 March.
 Trade sessions ran from Tuesday until 2 pm Friday, after which it was opened for the public until Sunday.
 The theme of this edition was "Towards Tomorrow".
-Andy Thomas, an Australian-born astronaut, was the guest of honour; the edition also remembered the 40th anniversary of the first moon landing.
+Andy Thomas, an Australian-born astronaut, was the guest of honour.
+The airshow also remembered the 40th anniversary of the first Moon landing.
 Andy grew up in Adelaide, while the American space programme was still in its infancy.
-The edition would be the last featuring the F-111 Aardvark, as the RAAF retired the aircraft in December 2010, replaced by the F/A-18E/F Super Hornet.
+The show was the last featuring the F-111 Aardvark, with the RAAF retiring the aircraft in December 2010, replaced by the F/A-18E/F Super Hornet.
 Approximately 165,000 people turned out to the six-day-long event.

 Aircraft that visited the show were Qantas' Boeing 747 and Airbus A380, the latter of which was first delivered the previous year.
 V Australia, a new Brisbane-based competitor in the international market, contributed with its Boeing 777-300ER.
 Also on display were the Lockheed C-5 Galaxy, C-17, B1-B Lancer, F-16 Fighting Falcon, F/A-18 Hornet, F/A-18F Super Hornet, F-111 Aardvark, and the KC-10 Extender.

 The wall of fire display was not present this year, out of respect to the many people affected by the Victorian bushfires.
-Furthermore, the show would donate $250,000 to fund research into aviation technology aimed at bushfire management.
+The show donated $250,000 to fund research into aviation technology aimed at bushfire management.
 Much of the Sunday show was cancelled due to severe weather, with several tents and temporary structures blown away by strong winds and extensive damage to some visiting aircraft.
-In total, 562 part took in the show, with an attendance of 170,045 during the entire show.
+In total, 562 aircraft part took in the show, with an attendance of 170,045 during the entire show.
 Ticket sales were the same as 2007 despite the windy and rainy weather.

 The 2009 show boosted the Victorian economy by $121 million.
-The following year, officials announced the Australian International Airshow would remain at Avalon until 2015.
+In 2010, officials announced that the Australian International Airshow would remain at Avalon until 2015.

 2011

-The 2011 Australian International Airshow was the tenth edition to take place at Avalon.
+The 2011 Australian International Airshow was the tenth to take place at Avalon.
 It celebrated the 90th anniversary of the Royal Australian Air Force and the centenary of the first passenger flight in Australia.
 The show ran from 1 to 6 March and opened to the public on Friday, Saturday and Sunday.
 The "Friday Night Alight" show featured, for the first time, a laser show and flare drops, during which military jets and gliders performed aerobatic displays.
 More than 195,000 attended the event.